TeymurGlv/financial-performance-dashboard-powerbi/README.md

 - Time-series analysis for revenue and profit trends
 - Segmentation analysis by product, country, and customer segment

+## Business Value
+This dashboard supports data-driven decision-making by identifying key revenue drivers, profitability trends, and areas of growth across products and regions.

 ## Tools & Skills
 - Power BI
 - DAX